What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 Are senior managers subject to non-competes and if so what is the general duration?

-The validity conditions for non-compete clauses for self-employed managers are less stringent and non-competes (e.g. in terms of consideration) are fairly standard in these types of agreements.
+The validity conditions for non-compete clauses for self-employed managers are less stringent (e.g. in terms of consideration) and are therefore fairly standard in these types of agreements.
 The non-compete period for senior managers is usually set at 12 months following termination of their employment.
-In exceptional circumstances, we sometimes see non-compete periods of 24 months.
+In exceptional and justified circumstances, we sometimes see non-compete periods of 24 months.

 How does a financial sponsor typically ensure it has control over material business decisions made by the portfolio company and what are the typical documents used to regulate the governance of the portfolio company?